kinnison/infrafish/README.md

 to treat your new system like any other infrafish system, though you probably need to deploy the other systems to ensure they have the new VPN details for the newly added system

+If all is well you can ping the other VPN boxes